BlitChain/BLIPs2/README.md

 # BLit Improvement Proposals (BLIPs)

-BLit Improvement Proposals (BLIPs) describe standards for the Blitchain project and Blitlang specs.
+BLit Improvement Proposals (BLIPs) describe standards for the Blitchain project, Blitlang specs, and BlitJS clients.

 **Before you initiate a pull request**, please read the [BLIP Process](./blips/process.md) document.
 Ideas should be thoroughly discussed prior to opening a pull request, in a [GitHub issue in this repository](https://github.com/BlitChain/BLIPs/issues).
 BLIPs should begin by copying the